When disaster strikes, you don’t want to be caught unprepared.

-Description: If you plan to be out on the trail for an extended period of time, you’ll need a way to cook your food, and the Carbon Steel Cookset does not disappoint.
-Featuring a non-stick surface, the set also has several clever space-saving features that will keep you happy when you’re packing your gear.
+If you plan to be in camp for an extended period of time, you’ll need a way to cook your food, and the Carbon Steel Cookset does not disappoint.
+Featuring a non-stick surface, the set also has several clever space-saving features that will help you pack your gear.
 For instance, the pot lids all have built-in strainers so you needn’t bring a colander.
 In addition, a pot scrubber and measuring cup fit into the configuration for easy stacking.

 During our test, we found the set to heat quickly and clean easily.
 The only thing to keep in mind is that the 10-piece set is heavy (12 pounds), so you should pick your favorite piece from the set to take on shorter treks when you may not have a car or camper to carry the bulk of the load.